EvoTest: Evolutionary Test-Time Learning for Self-Improving Agentic Systems: The EvoTest Framework

 \item \textbf{Hyperparameter Tuning:} The Evolver proposes adjustments to the hyperparameters $h^{(e)}$ to create $\Tilde{h}$.
 For example, if the transcript shows the agent was stuck in a repetitive loop, the Evolver might suggest increasing the LLM's `temperature` to encourage more diverse actions.

 \item \textbf{Tool-Use Refinement:} The Evolver can modify the logic in $u^{(e)}$ to create $\Tilde{u}$, changing when or how the agent consults its memory.
-For example, it might strengthen a rule in the prompt from a general suggestion to a direct instruction, such as telling the agent it must check its success memory before every action. \end{itemize} A child configuration $\Tilde{\chi}$ is a new combination of these potentially mutated components, representing a new hypothesis for a more effective agent.
+For example, it might strengthen a rule in the prompt from a general suggestion to a direct instruction, such as telling the agent it must check its success memory before every action.
+The specification of these tools and the required JSON output format are detailed in the master prompt provided in Appendix~\ref{sec:evolver_prompt}. \end{itemize} A child configuration $\Tilde{\chi}$ is a new combination of these potentially mutated components, representing a new hypothesis for a more effective agent.